syncfusion/blazor-docs/src/notifications/toast/timeout.md

 ## Static toast

-You can prevent auto hiding in a toast as visible like static by setting zero (`0`) value in the timeOut Property.
+You can prevent auto hiding in a toast as visible like static by setting zero (`0`) value in the `Timeout` Property.

 ```csharp